First-Year Writing Seminars

 In Practice: Drafting, Writing, and Research

-Adventures in Neuroscience.
+Personal Genomes.
 Fictions of Freedom.
-Personal Identity.
+The Moral Economy.
 Weapons of the Weak.
-Crime and Punishment.
+The Supreme Court and Social Change.
 Bowdoin encourages you to select a seminar that piques your curiosity, even if it doesn't align with your intended major.